Beach and City Centre Access

 Summer Beach Restrictions

-The summer beach restrictions start on Thursday 1 December and finish on Friday 31 March 2017.
+The summer beach restrictions for dogs start on Thursday 1 December and finish on Friday 31 March 2017.

 There are NO dog free roam areas on Frankston or Seaford beaches.